Anxieties of Democracy Program

 Our ambitions are diagnostic (to identify causes of perceived “anxieties” about representative democracies) and prescriptive (to explore solutions).
 To these ends, we intend to mobilize existing research; promote new studies; publish and disseminate findings; forge pathways to bring this knowledge to policy, media, and public audiences; and provide opportunities for new generations of social scientists to address how to make democracies govern more effectively.

-The program’s first phase of activities is organized around a series of five working groups.
+The program’s first phase of activities is organized around five working groups.
 There are two core groups – one with a broad focus on democratic institutions and another on the challenge of citizen access to democratic institutions, understood as “participation.”
 Three policy-oriented working groups will, in turn, address the potential of representative democracies to contend with the tests posed by climate change, state security, and what we are calling “the politics of distribution.”